ACMESDS/enum/README.md

 ENUM provides a module the following inheritable enumerators:

-	config(opts) 				// stores a copy of opts into the enumerator test(opts,cb) 				// unit-tests a client by calling opts[ opts.N ] copy(src,tar,deep,cb)  // shallow/deep copy src to tar
+	test(opts,cb) 				// unit-tests a client by calling opts[ opts.N ]
+	copy(src,tar,deep,cb)  // shallow/deep copy src to tar
 	clone(src,cb) 				// same as copy(src,{},deep,cb)